angrykoala/yerbamate/README.md

 * `loadPackage(module)` Will load your package.json module data, the returned object will contain the path to the `package.json` file, `main` and `start` script as well as `bin` and `scripts` objects from package.json

 * `run(command, dir, options, done)` Will run the given command as a child_process in the given path.
-The options allows you to set callbacks for `stdout` and `stderr` outputs.
+The options allows you to set callbacks for `stdout` and `stderr` outputs, as well as extra space-separated arguments with `args`.
 The callback will return the execution code of the process, an array with all the console outputs and an array with all the error outputs.

 * `isErrorCode(code)` Will return true if the given process code is an error code, false otherwise